Frequently Asked Questions

 - You provide the necessary documentation, which includes paycheck stubs, tax statements, bank and asset statements, and identification.

-- The lender reviews your information.
-They look at your income, how much debt you have, and they also pull a credit report.
+- We review your information.
+We look at your income, how much debt you have, and they also pull a credit report.

 What is the required minimum credit score?